by Avery Beadle | Aug 6, 2024 | How-To, Hyacinths, Learn, Planting, Planting & Care, Southern States, Specialty, Tulips

 by Avery Beadle | Feb 8, 2021 | Learn

-Most people associate tulips with Holland, but they didn’t originate there.
-Some species are indigenous to Turkey, where they have been cultivated and venerated for centuries, but the majority hail from the forbidding mountainous regions of Central Asia, where they...
+Most people associate tulips with Holland, but they didn’t actually originate there.
+Some species are indigenous to Turkey, where gardeners and admirers have cultivated and venerated them for centuries, weaving them into the fabric of their culture through art,...

 by Avery Beadle | Feb 4, 2021 | Learn